chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 3.md

     `;
     ```

-    …it *does not work*. `Greeting` isn’t “in scope” for the `Summary` component!
+    …it *does not work without a transform*. `Greeting` isn’t “in scope” for the `Summary` component!
 While we could work around this by introducing some other invocation form for `hbs` where it also takes the scope as an argument, that makes the ergonomics *much* worse—close, in fact, to the original `precompileTemplate` invocation that *is* the compile target.

 2. Additionally, remember that the scoping semantics are *also* wrong when you switch to a component with a backing class, because of the mismatch between a `static` class field and the semantics of component templates.
 If you want the `this` value to work correctly, you *have* to introduce some degree of processing.
 At a minimum, we would need to rewrite the internals of `getComponentTemplate` to go look up that static field—not an impossible hurdle, by any means, but a real and significant change to the current design.
 (As to whether it’s otherwise well-motivated, I refer you to the rest of the series!)